-R isk Matrix

-5 5 10 15 20 25

-4 4 8 12 16 20

-D : 1 3 3 6 9 12 15 Likelihood (L) x

-Risk rating Likelihood (L) 2 2 4 6 8 10 Severity (S) =

-guidance 1 1 2 3 4 5 Risk Rating (RR).

-1 2 3 4 5

-- - Sever ity (S)

-High-risk: 15 - 25 High-risk activities should cease immediately.
+R isk Matrix 5 5 10 15 20 25 Risk rating guidance 4 4 8 12 16 20 3 3 6 9 12 15 Likelihood (L) x Severity (S) = Likelihood (L) 2 2 4 6 8 10 Risk Rating (RR).
+1 1 2 3 4 5 hisk hatting (htt).
+1 2 3 4 5 Sever ity (S) High-risk: 15 - 25 High-risk activities should cease immediately.
 Further effective control measures to mitigate risks must be introduced.

-Acceptability of risk guidance Medium-risk: 8 - 1 2 Medium-risks are an acceptable level based on the reduced likelihood after sufficient control measures are implemented.

-Low-risk: 1-6 ow-risks are largely acceptable.
+Acceptability of risk guidance Medium-risk: 8 - : 12 Medium-risks are an acceptable level based on the reduced likelihood after sufficient control measures are implemented.
+Low-risk: 1-6 Low-risks are largely acceptable.
 Where it is reasonable to do so, efforts should be made to reduce risks further.
 Guidance.
-When completing a risk assessment, you should: 1.
-Identify the persons at risk and the significant hazards.
-2. Calculate an initial RR for the activity.
-3. Identify risk control measures that reduce the risks to an acceptable level.
-4. Calculate a revised RR - you should consider how much safer the task will be if the control measures are followed.
-Here, you should consider changing both the likelihood (L) and the severity (S) ratings.
+When completing a risk assessment, you should: Calculate Identify r Calculate an initi isk cont a revise tivity. at reduce the ould conside e risks to an er how much h safer the t ask will be i if the control measures he severity (S) ratings.
 Note.
-Ideally, you should look to reduc ce the r isks so that the task can be e classified a as "low-risk ".
+Ideally, you should look to redu ce the r isks so that the task can be e classified a as "low-risk ".

-Likelihood Definition Points rating Inevitable If the work continues as it is, there is almost 100% certainty that an accident will happen, for example, A broken stair or broken rung on a ladder, Bare, exposed electrical conductors, Unstable stacks of heavy boxes 5 Highly likely Will happen more often than not.
-Additional factors could precipitate an incident but it is still likely to happen without this additional factor.
-4 Possible The accident may occur if additional factors precipitate it, but it is unlikely to happen without them.
-3 Unlikely This incident or illness might occur but the probability is low and the risk minimal.
-2 Remote possibility There is really no risk present.
-Only under freak conditions could there be any possibility of an accident or illness.
-All reasonable precautions have been taken - This should be the normal state of the workplace.
-1
+Likelihood Definition Points rating If the work continues as it is, there is almost 100% certainty that an accident will happen, Inevitable for example, A broken stair or broken rung on a ladder, Bare, exposed electrical 5 conductors, Unstable stacks of heavy boxes Will happen more often than not.
+Additional factors could precipitate an incident but it is Highly likely 4 still likely to happen without this additional factor.
+The accident may occur if additional factors precipitate it, but it is unlikely to happen Possible 3 without them.
+2 Unlikely This incident or illness might occur but the probability is low and the risk minimal.
+There is really no risk present.
+Only under freak conditions could there be any possibility Remote possibility of an accident or illness.
+All reasonable precautions have been taken - This should be the 1 normal state of the workplace.